+What is an IVA?
 An Individual Voluntary Arrangement (IVA) is a formal agreement to help you repay your debts, which can freeze your interest and charges, whilst cutting down the overall amount you repay.
-IVAs are a popular alternative to bankruptcy because they are a less severe and less restrictive solution to debt problems.

-In this short guide we take a look at the benefits and drawbacks of IVAs and explain how you can get one.
+In this short guide we take a look at the benefits and drawbacks of an individual voluntary arrangement and explain how you can get one so you never have to wonder ‘what is an iva’ again.

 What is an IVA?